Reconsider your need to travel to Egypt due to the threat of terrorist attack and kidnapping.

 On 29 March 2016, EgyptAir Flight MS181, a domestic flight between Alexandria and Cairo, was hijacked by a man wearing what was later discovered to be a fake bomb-vest.
-The plane was flown to Cyprus, as per the demands of the hijacker.
 All on board were later released without harm.
-The incident was not politically motivated.
+The incident wasn't politically motivated.

-Safety and security for information on the crash of Metrojet flight 9268 travelling from Sharm el Sheikh on 31 October 2015.
-Following the crash of Metrojet flight 9268, the Australian Government has prohibited air cargo that has originated from, or transited through, Egypt from entering Australia, except for items that are currently exempt from screening under Australian Regulations, such as diplomatic bags and smaller items of international mail.
-Further information can be found on the
+On 31 October 2015, Metrojet flight 9268 travelling from Sharm el Sheikh to the UK crashed following an explosion on board.
+See Safety and security.
+Following the crash, the Australian Government prohibited air cargo that originated from, or transited through, Egypt from entering Australia, except for items that are currently exempt from screening under Australian Regulations, such as diplomatic bags and smaller items of international mail.
+More information:

-Australian Department of Infrastructure and Regional Development's website.
+Australian Department of Infrastructure and Regional Development website.

 Aviation Safety Network website for information on aviation safety in Egypt.

-Australians who might engage in activities that involve local legal matters, are strongly advised to seek professional advice and ensure they are aware of their rights and responsibilities.
-Be aware that Egyptian family law, particularly with regard to matters such as divorce, child custody and child support, differs from Australian law.
-See also the
+Egyptian family law, particularly with regard to matters such as divorce, child custody and child support, differs from Australian law.

 If you want to get married in Egypt, check the legal requirements before you travel, either through the Australian Embassy in Cairo or the Egyptian Embassy in Canberra.

 There are conservative standards of dress and behaviour in Egypt, particularly for women.
 Dress modestly with your legs and upper arms covered.
-You should take care not to offend.
+Take care not to offend.
 If in doubt, seek local advice.

-If you are an Australian/Egyptian dual national and you travel to Egypt on your Egyptian passport you will be treated as an Egyptian by the local government.
-This may limit the ability of the Australian Government to provide consular assistance if you are arrested or detained.
+If you're an Australian-Egyptian dual national and you travel to Egypt on your Egyptian passport you will be treated as an Egyptian by the local government.
+This will limit the ability of the Australian Government to provide consular assistance.
+Always travel on your Australian passport.

-Dual nationals living in Egypt for extended periods require proof of Egyptian citizenship, such as a family identification card.
+Dual nationals living in Egypt for extended periods require proof of Egyptian citizenship, such as a national identification card.

-Male dual nationals who have not undertaken military service are not generally required to enlist in the armed forces.
-They must, however, obtain an exemption certificate either from the nearest
+Male dual nationals who have not undertaken military service aren't generally required to enlist in the armed forces.
+However, they must obtain an exemption certificate either from the nearest